blastcloud/guzzler/README.md

 ### withOption(string $name, string $value)

-You can expect a certain Guzzle Client option by passing a name and value to this method.
+You can expect a certain Guzzle Client/Request option by passing a name and value to this method.

 ```php
 $this->guzzler->expects($this->once())